nrfconnect/sdk-nrf/include/bluetooth/mesh/light_ctrl_srv.rst

 .. figure:: /images/bt_mesh_light_ctrl_nodes.svg
    :alt: Light Lightness Control Server node organization

-The dimmer devices that want to override the light level of the Lightness Server can publish directly to the Lightness Server, but the Light LC Server will override its changes on the next state transition.
+The dimmer devices that want to override the light level of the Lightness Server can publish directly to the Lightness Server, but the Light LC Server will override the changes on the next state transition.
-To make permanent changes to the light level for each state, change the Light LC Server's configuration with a :ref:`bt_mesh_light_ctrl_cli_readme` model.
+To make permanent changes to the light level for each state, change the Light LC Server's configuration with the :ref:`bt_mesh_light_ctrl_cli_readme` model.

+.. _bt_mesh_light_ctrl_srv_composition_state_machine:

 Lightness state machine
 =======================